sarahpenfield/EmergencyVehicleDataAcquisition/README.md

 ## Progress Report
+Below are the progress reports for each meeting the team had, broken down by date to include the progress of the day, the issues, and the next steps.

 ### Current Progress
 October 1, 2021
-- created plan/schedule
-- acquired additional sensors
-- most of the hardware setup
-- found code sources for light, distance, and sound sensors
-- completed LED tutorial for use as the dashboard
+A plan and scheudle was created for the next two weeks until the project is due.
+The additional sensors were acquired from Amazon and most of the hardware was set up and ready to use.
+As a team, starter code for the light, sound, and distance sensors was added to the shared Google Drive for use in the next meeting.
+Finally, the team walked through the LED Tutorial on the course website for use as our dashboard display in the scaled model.

 October 3, 2021
-- edited code for:
+The team completed hardware setup of all of the sensors and the LED light. *insert photo*

+Together, we edited code for the following test cases that will be combined to determine if an emergency vehicle is approaching.
-1. sound
+1. Sound Detection only
-2. light
+2. Light Detection only
-3. distance
+3. Distance Detection only
-4. sound&light
-5. distance&light

-- hardware assembly of entire setup
+4. Distance and Light Detection
+5. Sound and Light Detection

+The first four test cases are fully working, yet the last is still a work in progress.

 ### Problems Encountered
 October 1, 2021
-- forgot to plug in the board
-- where should we start
+The group had to talk for a bit about where to start with the project as there were a lot of tasks to work through.
+Also, the group forgot to plug in the Raspberry Pi, which caused some obvious issues when trying to make the LED flash.

 October 3, 2021
-- had to rewrite SD card
-- we dont' understand bouncetime for the sound sensor / it is not consistent
-- decide how big the difference in light intensity should be (will be part of experiments section)
-- decide sampling frequency
+At the beginning of Sunday's meeting, the group had to rewrite SD card.
+The monitors were displaying the message that no HDMI input was detected, but once it was rewritten there were no additional problems.
+When editing all of the source code, we had to determine what sampling frequency we should be using.
+This was estimated based on the source code, but will be played with during the experimental phase of the project.
+Similarly, when writing the light intensity codes, we had to determine what difference in light intensity would be considered flashing.
+Using the source code, we ran a short experiment using the flashing light on an Apple Watch and went with 15% difference.
+However, this will continue to be edited during the full experiment phase.
+Finally, the code for the sound and light detection is still a work in progress because our group is trying to understand how the sound sensor works with 'bouncetime' as found in the source code and whether a return of True/1 or False/0 means sound was detected.

 ### Future Plan
 October 1, 2021
-- edit code for 7 cases
-- create personal vehicle scaled model
-- assemble remaining hardware
+At the next meeting, we would like to edit the source code to make as we need for the 7 cases we will be testing.
+Additionally, we'd like to finish assembling the hardware and create a scaled personal vehicle model.

 October 3, 2021
-- create personal vehicle scaled model
-- edit code for 3 cases (completed 4; one in progress, need 2 more)
-1. distance&sound
-2. distance&light&sound
+At the next meeting, we will finish creating the  personal vehicle scaled model and continue editing the code.
+For the code, our specific tasks are to include:
+1. Complete Sound and Light detection code
+2. Create Distance and Sound detection code
+3. Create Distance, Light, and Sound detection code
+4. Create a master code that uses the return from 7 cases to determine if an emergency vehicle is actually approaching
-- include radio reduction print statemnts
+5. Include radio reduction print statements
-- filter out false positives with an overarching if all TRUE code

 ## Methodology